axbjos/geometry_website_automation/README.md

     ```git clone https://github.com/axbjos/geometry_web_complete.git```

-2. Install the Python 3 "Virtual Environment" module (best to run this in a venv, Ubuntu example provided).
+2. Install the Python 3 "Virtual Environment" module (best to run this in a venv, Ubuntu example provided.
+Other OS will be different.).

     ```sudo apt install python3.8-venv```